OLD TESTAMENT > LAW > NUMBERS

 KORAH, DATHAN, + ABIRAM OPPOSE MOSES

-One of the direct descendants of Levi and cousins of Moses, a man named Korah, rebells against Moses’ leadership.
+One of the direct descendants of Levi and cousins of Moses, a man named Korah, rebels against Moses’ leadership.
 Although he is a Kohathite, responsible for carrying the holy elements of the tabernacle, he aspires to be more important, undermining who God appointed as priestly leaders.

 Dathan and Abiram speak about Egypt, the place where they were enslaved, as the Promised Land.
 Their discontentment in the wilderness and distrust of God allows them to romanticize and distort the past.